JerinR/Ruby-Project/README.md

+YUMSTER!!!

 Yumster is a Ruby on Rails project.
  Yumster is where you can add reviews, pictures and rating of a particular restaurant.
  Database used for development - sqlite
  Database used for production - postgres